Bizbinus/sqlitequery/README.md

 //run your queries

-//get the last generated row id let accountID = database.lastRowId()
+//get the last generated row id from an INSERT statement let accountID = database.lastRowId()

 //get the total number of rows changed ( on UPDATE or DELETE )